JJessee1371/weather-dashboard/README.md

 * jQuery (https://jquery.com/)
 * Moment.js library (https://momentjs.com/)
 * OpenWeather API (https://openweathermap.org/api)

+## Future Development
+In the future I would like to make this application more accurate with the data that is returned when the user searches a location.
+Using the current endpoint from OpenWeather the data is retreived by using a city name, however, this becomes a problem since many cities share the same name.
+Additionally, I would like to alter the search history to appear as a dropdown when hovering over the search bar so that it does not consume space on the page especially for smaller mobile devices.
+Finally, I would like to include the necessary material to convert this application into a PWA so that it can be downloaded to the users device and be more readily accessible.

 ## Contributing
 If you would like to make any contributions to this project, please feel free to contact